What Is Après-Ski? A Guide to Where and How to Experience It Around the World

 Prime ski season: mid-December through March

-With a diverse mix of skiers, snowboarders, and seasonal workers from Japan and around the globe, Hokkaido’s popular ski area, Niseko, has an après-ski scene that mixes both Western and Japanese elements.
-Visitors can spend the evening taking shots and dancing on tables at the rowdy, American-style Freddie’s clubhouse or cozying up with a craft beer at Niseko Taproom.
+With a diverse mix of skiers, snowboarders, and seasonal workers from Japan and around the globe, Hokkaido’s popular ski area Niseko has an après-ski scene that mixes both Western and Japanese elements.
+Visitors can spend the evening taking shots and dancing on tables at the rowdy, American-style Freddies or cozying up with a craft beer at Niseko Taproom.
 Or try a very Japanese après-ski: an evening soak in an onsen at Hilton Niseko Village; hearty dinners of soba noodles at Rakuichi (advance reservations required); and Japanese whisky flights at Bar Gyu+, dubbed “the fridge bar” for its refrigerator door entrance.

 The United States

 Where to begin?
 East Coast or West Coast?
 Northwest or Southwest?
 The U.S. après-ski scene is as varied as its states, though an undercurrent of cheap beer and fleece runs across the country.
-Hearty fare in mountaintop lodges or ski bar and grills (chili and cornbread, soups, nachos, and hot chocolate are all staples) fuel full-day ski and snowboarding sessions.
+Hearty fare in mountaintop lodges or ski bar and grills (chili and cornbread, soups, nachos, and hot chocolate are all staples) fuels full-day ski and snowboarding sessions across the nation.
 But that’s where the similarities end.

-Big Sky, Montana, is known for attracting tech entrepreneurs and celebrities—though it’s not likely that you’ll see them while you’re here.
-There are nine square miles of skiable terrain (runs for everyone!) and laid-back, burger-and-a-brew vibes.
+Big Sky is known for attracting tech entrepreneurs and celebrities—though it’s unlikely that you’ll see them while you’re here.
+There are nine square miles of skiable terrain (runs for everyone!) and plenty of laid-back, burger-and-a-brew vibes.

-Aspen, Colorado, is known for being fancy, with its luxury resorts (Little Nell, the St. Regis, and Hotel Jerome, to name a few), fur-vest dress code, and Veuve Clicquot bars.
-Two hours away, Breckenridge, Colorado, offers après-ski for everyone, from families to dive-bar devotees.
+Aspen is known for being fancy, with its luxury resorts (The Little Nell, The St. Regis, and Hotel Jerome, to name a few), fur-vest dress code, and Veuve Clicquot bars.
+Two hours away, Breckenridge offers après-ski for everyone, from families to dive-bar devotees.

-Expert skiers come to Jackson Hole, Wyoming, for steep chutes and cheap shots at the Mangy Moose, a local watering hole and live music hot spot since 1967.
-Taos Ski Valley in New Mexico is known for its heavy Bavarian influence and often serves up brats alongside green chile enchiladas.
+Expert skiers come to Jackson Hole for steep chutes and cheap shots at the Mangy Moose, a local watering hole and live music hot spot since 1967.

-And things are positively Heavenly in South Lake Tahoe, California, where skiers and boarders barely have enough time to kick off their clunky boots before they start dancing at Tamarack Lodge’s Unbuckle parties.
+And things are positively Heavenly in South Lake Tahoe, where skiers and boarders can walk from the base of the gondola over to Azul Latin Kitchen for live music and margaritas.
 Down the road at Northstar, head to Tōst for après-ski champagne in the snow.

 Canada